 Achilles Tendon Problems

 The Achilles Tendon is the band of tissue that attaches the calf muscle to the back of the heel bone.
 It is located behind the ankle and is visible as a tight, cordlike structure.
-This tendon is extremely important for walking and especially for performing athletic activities as it is responsible for pushing off and standing on toes.
-Therefore, problems with the Achilles Tendon need to be addressed appropriately.
+This tendon is extremely important for walking and performing athletic activities, as it is responsible for your ability to push off with your feet and stand on your toes.
+Therefore, any problem with the Achilles Tendon needs to be addressed quickly and appropriately.

-When Achilles Tendonitis lasts for a long time, it can lead to degeneration of the Achilles Tendon, or Achilles Tendinopathy.
-This occurs in the same area of the Tendon, behind the ankle in the “Watershed Region” of the Achilles, where there is not much blood flow to the tendon.
-In this area, micro- tears can occur, which do not heal well as we age and this leads to degeneration or weakening of the tendon.
+When Achilles tendonitis lasts for a long time, it can lead to degeneration of the Achilles tendon, or Achilles tendinopathy.
+This occurs in the same area of the tendon, behind the ankle in the “Watershed Region” of the Achilles, where there is not much blood flow to the tendon.
+In this area, micro-tears can occur, which do not heal well as you age and can lead to degeneration or weakening of the tendon.
 This causes more pain and swelling and usually can be seen and felt as great thickening of the Achilles behind the ankle and at the back of the heel.
 Diagnosis is based on a MRI to determine the extent of inflammation, tearing or degeneration present in the tendon.
-Treatment for degeneration of the Achilles is long term immobilization followed by the same treatments mentioned above.
+Treatment for pain and degeneration of the Achilles tendon is long term immobilization followed by the same treatments mentioned above.
 Stem cells, PRP or Amniotic Fluid Injections can accelerate healing of this condition substantially and reduce the likelihood of recurrence.
 Surgery may be necessary as a last resort to remove the degenerated tissue and repair the tendon.

 Haglunds Deformity or Heel Spur